-Peripartum (Postpartum) Depression – women who have major depression in the weeks and months after childbirth may have peripartum depression.
+Peripartum (Postpartum) – women who have major depression in the weeks and months after childbirth may have peripartum depression.

-Situational Depression – also known as stress response syndrome.
+Situational – also known as stress response syndrome.
 It’s not a psychiatric term.
 It is referred to as a depressed mood during stressful situations in life such as the death of a loved one, losing a job, divorce, etc.

 Our brain produces a “good mood” hormone called serotonin.
 If we do not produce enough serotonin or it gets broken down too quickly, then it results in a low mood.
 The reason behind this chemical imbalance is unclear.

 Life events – A stressful life event such as death or departure of a loved one, divorce, job loss, or financial matters are the triggers.

 Adversity in childhood, such as bereavement, neglect, physical or sexual abuse, and unequal parental treatment of siblings can contribute to depression in adulthood.

 Living under domination for a long time, especially in childhood also can cause depression in children.

 Illness – chronic or life-threatening diseases like cancer or heart disease can put you at a higher risk of developing depression.
 Addison’s disease, Cushing’s syndrome, hypothyroidism, Lyme disease, multiple sclerosis, Parkinson’s disease, chronic pain, stroke, diabetes, and anaemia also can be a triggering factor for depression.

 Injuries – such as head injury can cause depression, emotional problems, and mood swings.

 Nutritional – deficiency of vitamin B6 may cause depressive symptoms.
 Low blood serum levels of vitamin B9 & B12 have found in persons with depression.